 Age

 Cherry eye is common in pups under two years old.
 It's generally because their connective tissues are not yet fully developed.
-This makes them more prone to a prolapsed third eyelid gland.
+This makes them more prone to a prolapsed gland.

 Trauma to the Eye

-Trauma or excessive strain on the eye can weaken the ligaments holding the third eyelid gland in place.
+Trauma or excessive strain on the eye can weaken the ligaments holding the nictitating membrane in place.
 Activities such as rough play, accidents, animal fights, and excessive scratching can result in cherry eye in dogs.

 Inflammation and Eye Infections

-Conditions that cause inflammation in or around the eye can put stress on the gland and its supporting tissues.
-Conjunctivitis, corneal ulcers, or other eye infections in dogs can create swelling, leading to a higher chance of cherry eye.
+Conditions that cause inflammation in or around the eye in dogs can put stress on the gland and its supporting tissues.
+Conjunctivitis, corneal ulcers, or other eye infections in dogs can cause swelling, which increases the risk of cherry eye.

 Allergies